Coming up in Cassandra 1.1: Row Level Isolation

 While Apache Cassandra does not provide ACID properties (no complex transactions support), it still provides some useful atomicity guarantees.

 More precisely, Cassandra has always provided row-level atomicity of batch mutations.
-This means that multiple batched writes to the same row are persisted by nodes atomically.
+This means that multiple batched writes to the same row are applied by nodes atomically.
 When doing

 SET login='eric22' AND password='f3g$dq!'

-Cassandra guarantees that the new login and password are either both persisted or none are.
+Cassandra guarantees that the changes to login and password are either both applied or none are.

 However, up to Cassandra 1.0, the isolation of such an update was not guaranteed.
 In other words, it is possible (during a very brief moment during the update) that a read like